dedeadend/Kill-My-Apps/README.md

 ## 📜 License

-This project is licensed under the **Apache License 2.0**.
+This project is licensed under the **GNU General Public License v3.0**.
 See the LICENSE file for details.